 Why test for food intolerance and allergies?

 Many people suffer from food allergies and intolerances – often without knowing it.
-In some cases, it is difficult to allocate symptoms to a food in day-to-day life.
-In the case of food intolerances, reactions can also be quite time-delayed.
-A Food Reaction Test provides valuable and helpful information on which foods might not be tolerated.
+In some cases, it is difficult to identify symptoms after consuming a certain food in day-to-day life.
+In the case of food intolerances, reactions can also be quite delayed.
+A Food Intolerance Test provides valuable and helpful information on which foods might not be tolerated.

-Our food intolerance test offers an initial orientation and a wide perspective: both specific IgE antibodies and IgG4 antibodies are determined, and this for a wide range of foods.
+Our Food Intolerance Test & Food Allergy Test offers an initial orientation: both specific IgE antibodies and IgG4 antibodies are determined for a wide range of foods.
 A large proportion of all food allergies and intolerances can be traced back to the foods examined in the test.

-Important: The cerascreen® food intolerance test does not allow any conclusions about intolerances to lactose, fructose, sorbitol, histamine or gluten.
+Please note: The cerascreen® Food Intolerance Test & Food Allergy Test does draw any conclusions about intolerances to lactose, fructose, sorbitol, histamine or gluten.
 This is due to the fact that these intolerances are not based on IgE and IgG4 antibodies.
 Cerascreen® offers additional intolerance tests for lactose, fructose, sorbitol, histamine and gluten.

 To take the food intolerance test, collect a small blood sample from your fingertip with one of the enclosed lancets.
 Only a few drops of blood are needed.

-Return the sample using the free return shipping envelope enclosed in the test kit.
-In the medical laboratory the sample will be analysed to determine the level of certain IgE and IgG4 antibodies in the blood sample.
-When the analysis is completed, you will receive a notification and can access the results report easily via the online customer area on our website or even easier - via the my cerascreen® app.
+Return the sample using the free return envelope enclosed in the test kit.
+In the medical laboratory, the sample will be analysed to determine the level of certain IgE and IgG4 antibodies in the blood sample.
+When the analysis is complete, you will receive a notification and be able to access the results report easily when you log in to our website or even via the My cerascreen® app.

-Important: You will get the most reliable results if you have followed a balanced diet for about 2 weeks before taking the sample.
-Also, please do not eat any foods that you know might cause a strong reaction (i.e. anaphylactic shock).
+Important: You will get the most reliable results if you have followed a balanced diet for about two weeks before taking the sample.
+Also, please do not eat any foods that you know might cause a reaction (for example, anaphylactic shock).
 Please do not take any antihistamines either.

-The results report of the food intolerance test shows for which foods there are larger amounts of IgE and IgG4 antibodies in the blood sample.
+The results report of the Food Intolerance Test & Food Allergy Test shows for which foods there are larger amounts of IgE and IgG4 antibodies in your blood sample.

-A table shows to which extent you are sensitised to 24 different foods and food groups - meaning whether there are too many of the food-specific IgE antibodies in your blood sample.
-This sensitisation tells you how high your immune system's potential is to react with allergic reactions to a certain food.
+A table shows to which extent you are sensitised to 24 different foods and food groups, meaning whether there are too many of the food-specific IgE antibodies in your blood sample.
+This sensitisation tells you the likelihood of your immune system having allergic reactions to a certain food.

-The other table shows how strongly IgG4 antibodies to 38 foods are present in the blood.
-According to alternative medical theories, a medium or strong reaction can give a first indication of whether or not there might be any food intolerances.
+The other table shows you how many IgG4 antibodies to 38 foods are present in the blood.
+According to alternative medical theories, a medium or reaction can give a first indication of whether or not there might be any food intolerances.

 What kind of recommendations will I receive?

 Neither the IgE nor IgG4 levels are in themselves a diagnosis.
 Only general practitioners can diagnose an allergy or intolerance with certainty.
-In both cases it is possible that elevated levels are not associated with any discomfort you may be experiencing.
+In both cases, it is possible that elevated levels are not associated with any discomfort you may be experiencing.

-You can use the Food Reaction Test results as a first indication to discuss further steps with your GP.
+You can use the Food Intolerance Test & Food Allergy Test results as a first indication to discuss further steps with your GP.
 The results report also provides you with tips on how you can further explore which foods you can and cannot tolerate by eliminating certain foods from your meal plan.